Skip to content

 )

-You cannot specify both `after` and `before` on the same condition — use separate conditions if needed.
+You cannot specify both `mask_before_trigger` and `mask_after_trigger` on the same condition — use separate conditions if needed.

 External TOML Configuration